ASO is the most common antibody produced after an infection by Group A streptococcus bacteria.

 What does this test do?

-This test determines the concentration of the Anti-Streptolysin O enzyme (ASO) circulating in the bloodstream.
+This test determines the concentration of the Anti-Streptolysin O antibody (ASO) circulating in the bloodstream.

 Why is this important?